ppy/osu-wiki/news/2025/2025-06-27-osucatch-world-cup-2025-round-of-16-recap.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-white" href="https://osu.ppy.sh/users/8434466">wwwww</a></p>

-[XenjeS](https://osu.ppy.sh/beatmaps/artists/482) didn’t know what to name the track, and let in me and [Yoshi_green](https://osu.ppy.sh/users/1035891) on coming up with name idea’s.
-We sent him back a list, in which he decided on yoshi’s idea of “Planetary Exclusion Zone or P.E.Z.”
+[XenjeS](https://osu.ppy.sh/beatmaps/artists/482) didn't know what to name the track, and let in me and [Yoshi_green](https://osu.ppy.sh/users/1035891) on coming up with name idea's.
+We sent him back a list, in which he decided on yoshi's idea of “Planetary Exclusion Zone or P.E.Z.”

-When Xenjes was asked about design idea’s, he gave the following answer
+When Xenjes was asked about design ideas, he gave the following answer:

 ”The most logical thing is to operate from the song name. the song name is Planetary Exclusion Zone so we need something in space and maybe something futuristic.
 It can be for example composition with astronaut in free space looking at star/pulsar/quasar that being covered with sarcophagus or other type of construction that supposed to seal the energy of that object.
 Or it can be a composition of a place that filled with all kind of dangerous space objects like pulsars, quasars and black holes so "Exlucsion Zone" in the song name would make sense.”